Federal Grants and Loans

 The amount of Federal Pell Grant funds a student may receive over their lifetime is limited by law to be the equivalent of six years of Pell Grant funding.
 Since the maximum amount of Pell Grant funding the student can receive each year is equal to 100 percent, the six-year equivalent is 600 percent.

 William D. Ford Federal Direct Subsidized Loan

 This loan program provides loans to undergraduate students who demonstrate financial need.
 First-time borrowers are required to complete a Master Promissory Note (MPN) and entrance counseling.
 The terms of any loan received by a student as part of the student’s financial aid offer, a sample loan repayment schedule for sample loans, and the necessity for repaying loans will be explained in your entrance counseling.
 Both of these requirements can be completed online.

-Students may borrow up to a maximum of $3,500 per academic year as first-years for the first year of undergraduate study, $4,500 for the second year as sophomores, and $5,500 per year for the third and fourth years as juniors and seniors.
+Students may borrow up to a maximum of $3,500 per academic year for the first year of undergraduate study as new students, $4,500 for the second year as sophomores, and $5,500 per year for the third and fourth years as juniors and seniors.
 The student must begin repayment six months after he/she leaves the university or drops below half-time status.
 The amount of the student’s monthly payment will be determined based upon the amount of student debt and the length of the repayment period.
 Please contact the Direct Lending Student Loan Support Center at 1-800-557-7394 for more information on repayment options.
-The average amount of loan debt for a student borrower starting as a first-time student and receiving a bachelor’s degree for FY2020 is $39,073.
+The average amount of undergraduate loan debt for a student borrower starting as a first-time student and receiving a bachelor’s degree for FY2020 is $39,073.
 Student loan borrowers were 81% of the students receiving bachelor's degrees who started as first-time students at JWU.